andgate/gabecode/README.md

 ENV['PASS_HASH'] = BCrypt::Engine.hash_secret(password, ENV['PASS_SALT'])
 ```

-The hash and salt can then be put into the deployment platform's under the
+The hash and salt can then be put into the deployment platform's
-environment variables 'PASS_SALT' and 'PASS_HASH'
+environment variables as 'PASS_SALT' and 'PASS_HASH'

 The default password for development is "password".